AlanMVarghese/Car-Detection/README.md

-This is a project that i made for a car detection contest.
-It is fully developed with Python using Open cv and numpy modules
+A model developed to identify cars in a video and find the total number of cars in it.
+Implemented using Python with Open cv and numpy modules